KaoticKas/KaoticKas/README.md

 # **<div align="center">👋Howdy! welcome to my profile, I'm Kacper however I go by Kas, and I'm a 1st Class Computer Science Graduate from University of Lincoln🎓</div>**

-I'm an aspiring junior Software Engineer that experience as a IT 1st and 2nd Line Support in both a University HE Enterprise and Warehousing and Logistics enviroments.
-I am currently working as a Technical Support and Innovations Officer for the local Council.
+I'm an aspiring Developer that experience as a IT 1st and 2nd Line Support in both a University HE Enterprise and Warehousing and Logistics enviroments and hopes to learn as much as possible.
+I am currently working as a Technical Developer.
 Also forgot to mention my slight tea addiction.

-# **My main interests are;**

-- Machine Learning🤖

-- Big Data📊

-- Game programming

-Even though these are my main interests, I am more than happy to dive into different subjects and learn about them📚

 <br/>